Hotel Indigo producing sweet buzz downtown

 What started as a simple herb garden for general manager Barry Gambold and staff about three years ago now, serves as a vital culinary operation supplementing unique garnishes and recipes guaranteed to satisfy the most decadent of palates.

-Tal Johnson, food and beverage director, showed WBRZ the rooftop garden and explained how they're now harvesting honey into some unique only at Indigo cocktails.
+Tal Johnson, food and beverage director, showed WBRZ the rooftop garden and explained how they're now harvesting honey into some unique cocktails.

 “Fresh ingredients, it brings out the aroma as well as the fragrance,” said Johnson.